adelicia-js/htmx-contact-app/README.md

+**UPDATE:** The app is no longer hosted, as my free trial for Google Cloud reached its end.

-**Note: The following steps were carried out on an Ubuntu machine.**
+**Note:** The following steps were carried out on an Ubuntu machine.

 ## Setup